Hans-Thomas Tillschneider

 Hans-Thomas Tillschneider (born 5 February 1978) is a Romanian-born German politician serving as a member of the Landtag of Saxony-Anhalt since 2016.
 He has been a member of the Alternative for Germany since 2013, and was a member of the Free Democratic Party in 1996.

+On 13 February 2020, it was revealed that Tillschneider—along with Björn Höcke and Andreas Kalbitz—has been under surveillance by the Office for the Protection of the Constitution since the beginning of the year.